-From Christmas dinners to first-day-of-school breakfasts — and all the little moments in between — we’re proud to be a part of your family tradition.
-Try Neese’s and you’ll see why we’ve been the sausage of choice for a century.
+From holiday dinners to first-day-of-school breakfasts — and all the little moments in between — we’re proud to be a part of your family traditions.
+Try Neese’s and you’ll see why we’ve been the sausage of choice for more than a century.

 Yield: 9-12 empanadas